 The code review process, when done well (or even poorly!), can be one of the most enlightening parts of the collaboration process.
 Not only does it bring technical advancement and insight, but it can also help identify areas for improvement with communication.

-Multiple people are involved and responsible for that code that is written.
+Multiple people are responsible for that code that is written.

 Developer A submits a bug and then

 Developer B merges it, they are both at fault.
 PRs can help catch these things before they happen